Catherine Palace (Ekaterininsky Dvorets)

 Catherine Palace (Ekaterininsky Dvorets) Review

-Pushkin's main attraction is the dazzling 18th-century Catherine Palace (a perfect example of Russian baroque.
-The bright-turquoise exterior has row after row of white columns and pilasters with gold baroque moldings running the entire 985 feet of the facade.
+The dazzling 18th-century Catherine Palace is a perfect example of Russian baroque, its bright-turquoise exterior distinguished by row after row of white columns and pilasters with gold baroque moldings running the entire 985 feet of the facade.
 Although much of the palace's history and its inner architectural design bears Catherine the Great's stamp, it's for Catherine I, Peter the Great's second wife, that the palace is named.
 Under their daughter, Empress Elizabeth, the original modest stone palace was completely rebuilt.
 The project was initially entrusted to the Russian architects Kvasov and Chevakinsky, but in 1752 Elizabeth brought in the Italian architect Bartolomeo Rastrelli.
-Although Catherine the Great had the interiors remodeled in the classical style, she left Rastrelli's stunning facade untouched.
+Although Catherine the Great had the interiors remodeled in the classical style by a pair of noted architects, the Scottish Charles Cameron and the Italian Giacomo Quarenghi, she left Rastrelli's stunning facade untouched.

 The largest and arguably most impressive room is the Great Hall (Bolshoi Zal), which was used for receptions and balls.
-The longer sides of the hall are taken up by two tiers of gilt-framed windows.
-Tall, elaborately carved, gilded mirrors have been placed between them.
+The longer sides of the hall are taken up by two tiers of gilt-framed windows, with tall, elaborately carved, gilded mirrors placed between them.
 Light pouring in through the windows bounces off the mirrors and sparkles on the gilt, amplifying the impression of spaciousness and brilliance.
 The huge ceiling painting, depicting Russian military victories and accomplishments in the sciences and arts, makes the room seem even larger.
 Here it's easy to imagine the extravagant lifestyle of St. Petersburg's prerevolutionary elite.

-Having savored the treasures inside the palace, you can now begin exploring the beautiful Catherine Park outside, with its marble statues, waterfalls, garden alleys, boating ponds, pavilions, bridges, and quays.
-The park is split into two sections.
+The beautiful park, with its marble statues, waterfalls, garden alleys, boating ponds, pavilions, bridges, and quays, is split into two sections.
 The inner, formal section, the French Garden, runs down the terraces in front of the palace's eastern facade.
 The outer section encloses the Great Pond and is in the less-rigid style of an English garden.
 If you follow the main path through the French Garden and down the terrace, you'll eventually reach Rastrelli's Hermitage pavilion, which he completed just before turning his attention to the palace itself.
-Other highlights of the French Garden include the Upper and Lower Bath pavilions (1777-79) and Rastrelli's elaborate blue-domed grotto.
+Other highlights of the French Garden include the Upper and Lower Bath pavilions (1777–79) and Rastrelli's elaborate blue-domed grotto.

-There is much to be seen in the English-style garden, too.
-A good starting point is the Cameron Gallery (Galereya Kamerona), which actually forms a continuation of the palace's park-side frontage.
+In the English-style garden, the Cameron Gallery (Galereya Kamerona) forms a continuation of the palace's park-side frontage.
 It's off to the right (with your back to the palace).
 Open only in summer, it contains a museum of 18th- and 19th-century costumes.
 From its portico you get the best views of the park and its lakes—which is exactly what Cameron had in mind when he designed it in the 1780s.
 The double-sided staircase leading down to the Great Pond is flanked by two bronze sculptures of Hercules and Flora.
 From here, descend the stairs to begin your exploration of the park.
 Just beyond the island in the middle of the artificially created Great Pond stands the Chesma Column, commemorating the Russian naval victory in the Aegean in 1770.
 At the far end of the pond is Cameron's Pyramid, where Catherine the Great is said to have buried her beloved greyhounds.
 If you walk around the pond's right side, you'll come to the pretty blue-and-white Marble Bridge, which connects the Great Pond with a series of other ponds and small canals.
 At this end, you can rent rowboats.
 Farther along, up to the right, you come to the Ruined Tower.
 This architectural folly was built in the late 18th century merely to enhance the romantic ambience of these grounds.

-Outside the park, just north of the Catherine Palace, stands yet another palace, the Alexander Palace (Alexandrovsky Dvorets), a present from Catherine to her favorite grandson, the future Tsar Alexander I, on the occasion of his marriage.
+Outside the park stands yet another palace, Alexandrovsky Dvorets, a present from Catherine to her favorite grandson, the future Tsar Alexander I, on the occasion of his marriage.
 Built by Giacomo Quarenghi between 1792 and 1796, the serene and restrained classical structure was the favorite residence of Russia's last tsar, Nicholas II.
 The left wing of the building is open to the public and hosts topical exhibits.
-Most of the interior was lost, with the notable exception of Nicholas's cabinet, a fine example of art nouveau furniture and design.
-A visit is most interesting in the context of the ongoing rehabilitation of Nicholas II's reputation in Russia.
+Most of the interior was lost, with the notable exception of Nicholas's cabinet, a fine example of art-nouveau furniture and design.

 - Address: 7 ul.
 Sadovaya, Pushkin, 196601